TDG-Platform/docs/Ughli.md

 ### Advanced
 The following more complicated example performs orthorectification and atmospheric compensation on associated VNIR and SWIR strips, processing only MS+SWIR (skipping PAN), and projects the output into the appropriate UTM zone.
-The desired MS and SWIR pixel pixel sizes are explicitly specified.
+The desired MS and SWIR pixel sizes are explicitly specified.

     swir_1b_s3_location = "s3://gbd-customer-data/CustomerAccount#/PathToVNIR1BImage/"
     vnir_1b_s3_location = "s3://gbd-customer-data/CustomerAccount#/PathToSWIR1BImage/"